• Skip to primary navigation

 Tricolor Luchi

-These are delicious, fluffy, flaky luchis colored and flavored naturally.
+These vegan tricolor luchi are delicious, fluffy, flaky fry breads that are colored and flavored naturally.
 These are colored in such a way that it represents the Indian tricolor standard.
-These luchis are vegan too.
+They are perfect to serve for any occasion.

 Luchi is a traditional fry bread from India.
 In simple words this is poori but it is made with all purpose flour or maida instead of whole wheat flour.
 When making with all purpose flour, it is necessary to rest the dough well as this makes the dough less resistant when rolling.
 The end result is a flaky, puffy, melt in the mouth Luchi!

-I chose to make luchis, as they are made with all purpose flour and it is easier to add color to it than wheat flour.
-Carrots and tomatoes along with red chili powder are used to color and flavor the dough orange.
-For the green colored and flavored dough, I chose to use spinach and green chili.
+Luchis, as they are made using all purpose flour and it is easier to add color to it than wheat flour.
+Carrots and tomatoes along with red chili powder color and flavor the dough orange.
 Spinach is an easy choice and adds a vibrant color easily.
+Using that along with green chili results in a beautiful green color luchi that is packed with nutrition.
 Add a little sugar to spinach and puree, this helps in preserving the green color.
 No color change happens.
-The regular Luchi dough gives the white color.
+The regular luchi dough gives the white color.
+Togther the three dough make sthis tricolor luchi.

-While rolling the luchis, they can be kept in rectangular shape like the flag, or cut into circles just like regular luchis or poori.
+While rolling the luchis, you can keep it in rectangular shape like the flag, or cut into circles just like regular luchis or poori.
 Instead of fusing the three color doughs, luchis can be made in individual colors.
 It is fun to serve a bowl of Luchi that is colored in the tricolor standard.
 It is basically your preference to serve which way you would want to serve them to family and friends.

 Ingredients